 Kogan Mobile Plans

 The deals are pretty good across the board as well, especially their mobile plan’s.
-I’d recommend their 365 day mobile plans, all with unlimited calls, texts etc. The 1.5GB/month plan for 365 days is $152 on the site.
+I’d recommend their 365 day mobile plans, all with unlimited calls, texts etc. The 80GB/365 day plan for 1 year is $150 on the site.
 That’s pretty good.
-Only Vaya has offered better that I’ve found when on a promotion.
-For 6GB/month it’s only $205, again, amazing value.
 You can pay slightly more for month to month as well.
 These prices will vary with promotions, but I’d definitely consider Kogan if I was looking for a mobile plan.
+Check out their plans here.

 Across most products Kogan is either very competitive or flat out the cheapest.
 It’s certainly worth checking them out before making a purchase.
 As they sell almost everything, it’s a very quick to compare and make sure you’re not getting ripped off.
 Amazon is certainly going to shake things up, but I think Kogan will be a worthy competitor.
 Will be interesting to watch this play out over the coming year or two.
 One thing it will mean, is great value for consumers everywhere.